"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "But I'm your brother!"
 Ron answered.

-Fred then turned to Harry.
-"You know, Harry, you shouldn't bottle up your anger like that.
-There might be a couple of people fifty miles away who didn't hear you," he said with a smirk.
+Fred and George just shrugged before turning to Harry.
+"You know," Fred said, plopping onto the bed, "you shouldn't bottle up your anger like that, Harry.
+There might be a couple of people fifty miles away who didn't hear you."

-Harry just stared at him.
+Harry just stared at them flatly.
 "Sorry," he said.
 "I'm just trying to get information."

 Once in the hallway, they dropped the ear part of the Extendable Ears over the banister and put the opposite ends to their ears.
 They could hear the meeting going on downstairs.
 They could specifically hear Snape's voice.